 In 2020, CFM contributed to financing existing carbon sinks solutions (with additional positive externalities) through the ClimateSeed platform.
 This was done after taking employees preferences through a vote.
 In 2020, 2021 and 2022 CFM purchased 2600, 2000 and 2000 Carbon Credits Units (tCO2eq) respectively, for a total of over 20,000 euros each year (the computation of the carbon footprint was done by CFM and hence not audited).
 We considered emissions related to on-site and out-sourced IT footprint as well as air travel recorded the year before.
-Figures in 2021 and 2022 were lower due to substantially less travel by CFM employees.
+Figures in the last few years were lower due to substantially less travel by CFM employees with respect to the pre-Covid era.